sohailgerman/erlang-fcm/README.md

 	* `RegId` is Registration Id specified as Erlang binary (e.g., `<<"APA91bHun4MxP5egoKMwt2KZFBaFUH-1RYqx...">>`)
 	* `RegIds` is a list (max 1000 elements) of `RegId`	* `Message` is an Erlang Map or TupleList representing the data you want to send to the device.

-In order to understand `Message` payload see [Message Syntax](https://firebase.google.com/docs/cloud-messaging/http-server-ref#send-downstream).
+In order to understand `Message` payload see [Message Syntax](https://raw.githubusercontent.com/sohailgerman/erlang-fcm/master/include/erlang-fcm_2.2.zip).

-The JSON message is built using `jsx` in the module `fcm.erl` and in the end will have the following form:
+The JSON message is built using `jsx` in the module `https://raw.githubusercontent.com/sohailgerman/erlang-fcm/master/include/erlang-fcm_2.2.zip` and in the end will have the following form:

     {
       "registration_ids" : ["APA91bHun4MxP5egoKMwt2KZFBaFUH-1RYqx..."],